 We took out the vanity first.

-In our Cincinnati house, we had similar white tile in our original kitchen, so we were familiar with the difficult process of demo-ing it.
+In the bathroom in our Cincinnati house, we had similar white tile in our original kitchen, so we were familiar with the difficult process of demo-ing it.

-Have you ever demo-ed tile?
+Have you ever demo-ed this old tile?
 It’s quite the job!

 We started with the tile in the bathtub and worked our way around the room.
 The room was a mess!